 Introduction to Geometry

-The topics like shapes are introduced early on, at age 5 or 6, starting with basic two-dimensional shapes like squares, triangles and circles.
-At Cuemath the concept of shapes is introduced as early as KG.
-The kid learns about different shapes, their names.
+Shapes are introduced early on, at age 5 or 6, starting with basic two-dimensional shapes like squares, triangles and circles, eventually moving on to 3D shapes like cube, cuboid, cone.
+At Cuemath the concept of lines, shapes and patterns is introduced as early as KG.
+Students in KG learn about different types of lines like straight, slanting & curved lines.
+After being exposed to different types of lines they learn about 2D shapes and their names.
+They also learn to identify, match and count shapes.
 By Grade 2 the children are exposed to the relationship between the 3D and the 2D shapes.
-Moving up in the grade we cover different sub-topics like names and properties of angles, area and perimeter of shapes, calculating the volume and surface area of different 3D shapes.
+Moving further different sub-topics like names and properties of angles, area and perimeter of shapes, calculating the volume and surface area of different 3D shapes are also introduced.

 Topics under geometry can best be understood by using some math learning aids like models of solid shapes, paper nets, geoboards etc. These learning aids will help strengthen the understanding of these topics.

 Given below are the links that cover the sub-topics under Geometry.
 Click on the links to know more about the topics.
 To practice, download free worksheets.